OpenSourceEconomics/ada_topics/src/ada_topics/stats_misc/indices/objectives_materials.md

 After working through this topic, you should be able to:

-- explain concept of proportional numbers and its subcategories
+- explain the concept of proportional numbers and its subcategories
   - structural numbers
   - relationship numbers
   - measurement numbers
-- explain concept of index numbers
+- explain the concept of index numbers
 - explain why there are different inflation rates
 - calculate and interpret Paasche and Laspeyres price indices